Jessica Hutchings: Career

-Hutchings completed a PhD in environmental studies and completed a post-doctoral fellowship in Maori health research.
-She was the Director Māori, Tumu Whakarae of the Building Better Homes Towns and Cities National Science Challenge from 2018-2021 leading a Māori research program in the Challenge.
+Hutchings completed a PhD in environmental studies and completed a post-doctoral fellowship in Māori health research.
+She was the Director Māori, Tumu Whakarae of the Building Better Homes Towns and Cities National Science Challenge from 2018–2021 leading a Māori research programme in the Challenge.
 Hutchings is also a member of the MBIE Science Board.

 She cited the New Zealand COVID-19 lockdown as encouraging wider conversation and action around food sovereignty, saying "Since the Covid lockdown, it’s just been right at the forefront of everything… We’re right on conversations around what food security is, we’re beginning to have conversations as whanau Māori."

 Along with Victoria University associate Jo Smith (Kāi Tahu, Kāti Māmoe, Waitaha) Hutchings founded Papawhakaritorito Charitable Trust, which focuses on food sovereignty education and research, and includes food growing initiatives such as Feed The Whānau.

+Jessica Hutchings participated in the development and research for Hua Parakore, the organic food production verification system used by Te Waka Kai Ora (The Māori Organics Authority of Aotearoa, New Zealand).